axelwoll/em2-project-appendices/README.md

   <li>modellings_results.csv</li>
 </ol>

-To open this R-project, download these files, put them in a folder, and open this folder as an R Project via RStudio.
+To open this R-project, download these files, put them in a folder, and open said folder as an R Project via RStudio.
+Note that "Preprocessing and descriptive plots.Rmd" has to be run as the first file, in its entirety.